In the summer of 2018, I became very interested in materials that have color changing properties or have the capability to

 pieces to use as spacers between the mold and clamps so the clamps don’t leave an imprint in the mold.

-sets in about a half hour, but I left it clamped while I went on to marble the leather.
+The glue usually sets in about a half hour, but I left it clamped while I went on to marble the leather.

 An element of surprise I wanted to add is marbling the leather with liquid crystal.